vigor-nf/vigor/README.md

 To **benchmark** Vigor NFs, you need:

-- One 'device under test' machine with the setup described for compiling and running NFs.
+- One 'device under test' machine with the setup described for compiling and running NFs, and a kernel setup for performance (see the `Linux setup for performance` section below)
-- One 'tester' machine, with at least two ports on a DPDK-compatible NIC, each connected to the 'device under test' ports.
+- One 'tester' machine, with at least two ports on a DPDK-compatible NIC, each connected to the 'device under test' ports
-- Key-based SSH access to the tester from the device under test. (_This is not strictly required, but will save you from entering your password many times_)
+- Key-based SSH access to the tester from the device under test (_This is not strictly required, but will save you from entering your password many times_)
-- To change to the `bench/config.sh` file to match the two machines' configuration.
+- To change the `bench/config.sh` file to match the two machines' configuration

 # Vigor NFs